1 Bg 9-1972: The Most Confidential Knowledge

 10

-13 The Supreme Personality of Godhead said: My dear Arjuna,
+11 The Supreme Lord said: My dear Arjuna,

 > because you are never envious of Me, I shall impart to you